Clinton Portis

-Clinton Earl Portis (born September 1, 1981) is an American former professional football player who was a running back in the National Football League (NFL) for nine seasons.
+Clinton Earl Portis (born September 1, 1981) is an American college football coach and former professional football running back who played in the National Football League (NFL) for nine seasons.
+He is currently the running backs coach at Delaware State University (DSU).
 He played college football for the Miami Hurricanes.
-He was drafted by the Denver Broncos in the second round of the 2002 NFL Draft.
+He was selected by the Denver Broncos in the second round of the 2002 NFL draft.
 Portis was best known for being the starting running back for the Washington Redskins for seven seasons, in which he gained an average of 81.2 yards rushing per game, for which a select panel of celebrities included him as one of the 80 Greatest Redskins.

 College career

 Portis attended the University of Miami, where he played for the Hurricanes.
 He considered going to the University of South Carolina but a fight that he had at Gainesville High School resulted in his scholarship being taken away.
 He became just the second true freshman to start at running back since the 1975 season.
 Portis set a school freshman record with five 100-yard performances, and led the team with 838 yards and eight touchdowns on 143 carries (5.9 avg.) in 10 games.
 He also caught four passes for 44 yards (11.0 avg.) and 2 touchdowns.
 When Portis was still a relative unknown, Lee Corso singled out Portis's performance during a defeat by Florida State for hustling and never giving up, saying "that kid can play for me any time".